action

 cannot be restored.

-To add a new output destination to the current output, use #current-output
+To add a new output destination to the current output, use #current-output:

 process output-to file "mary.txt" & #current-output

-changes the destination of the current
+Note that since output-to changes the destination of the current

 output scope, it follows that if it is used in an output scope

-, the original scope will be restored when
+created by using output as, the original scope will be restored when

-the block affected by using output as
+the block affected by using output as ends:

 global stream mary global stream lamb process output "This goes to #main-output%n" open lamb as buffer using output as lamb do output "This goes to lamb%n" open mary as file "mary.txt" output-to mary output "This goes to mary.txt%n" done output "This goes to #main-output%n"

-It is particularly important to understand how output-to
+It is particularly important to understand how output-to behaves in

-markup rules, where every parse continuation operator (%c
+markup rules, where every parse continuation operator (%c or suppress)

 creates a new output scope.